sovity/edc-ce/docs/getting-started/documentation/parameterized_assets_via_ui.md

 # Understanding Parameter Validation and Its Limitations

-When you're using our HTTP Data asset with parameterization enabled, it's important to understand how parameter validation works and some of the limitations you might encounter.
+When you're using our HTTP Data asset with parameterization enabled, it's important to understand how parameter validation works and the limitations you might encounter.

 ## Invalid Parameters

 The HTTP Data asset validates parameters when making a request.
 If parameters are invalid, a notable issue is that the system reports a complete data transfer even when no data has been exchanged.
+For example, a GET request can never have a request body, and a PUT / PATCH request requires a request body.
 This happens because the validation checks parameters at the data plane stage, not at the control plane stage.

 ## Missing Method